 - Prevention of age-related inflammation.
 Wood ear mushrooms contain polyphenols and other antioxidants which mitigate free radical damage and slow down the development of inflammatory diseases found in older people such as diabetes and arthritis.

 - Anti-bacterial action.
-Certain compounds contained in these mushrooms have been shown to stop the growth of well-known bacteria such as staphylococcus and E. coli., which are responsible for causing bacterial infections in the skin and intestines.
+Certain compounds contained in these mushrooms can stop the growth of well-known bacteria such as staphylococcus and E. coli., which are responsible for causing bacterial infections in the skin and intestines.

 How To Cook Wood Ear Mushrooms

-Wood ear mushrooms have a very mild taste and aroma.
+Wood ears have a very mild taste and aroma.
 Their gelatinous texture facilitates their use in enhancing the consistency of liquid-based Asian dishes.
 They are one of the few mushroom types that you can clean under running water (instead of using a damp cloth).
 These mushrooms do not require much cooking.
-They are an ideal ingredient in soups, stews, and salads so look for Wood ear mushroom recipes in these categories.
+They are an ideal ingredient in soups, stews, and salads so look out for recipes in these categories.
 You can find Wood ear mushrooms for sale in dried form.

 For a nice, easy, and delicious recipe, here is an Asian salad to try:-